Use less data with Chrome’s Data Saver

 - On your computer, open Chrome.

 - At the top right, click More .

 - At the bottom, click Advanced.

 - Under the section "System," click Open proxy settings.

 - Your computer's settings will open.

-- Set your proxy back to the "default" or "automatic" configuration.
+- Set your proxy back to the "default or "Automatic proxy configuration".